RDorville/EP1000/06_CAD.md

 ### CAD (Computer Aided Design)

-CAD or CADD (Computer Aided Design & Drafting) are a set of vector tools that allow you to create your design, simulate and analyse the results without actually building/fabricating the object.
+CAD or CADD (Computer Aided Design & Drafting) are a set of vector tools that allow you to create your design, simulate and analyze the results without actually building/fabricating the object.
 Once tested, you can then send the digital data for computer cutting or 3D printing.
 CAD tools are often used in

 * Electronic Design Automation
 * Architectural & Building services